bamlab/react-native-project-config/README.md

 ```

 After you have selected the packages and the versions, Lerna will push a new tagged commit with the version bumps in `package.json` files.
-The pushed commit will trigger the Github Workflow which will publish the packages to NPM.
+The pushed tag will trigger the Github Workflow which will publish the packages to NPM.

 ## Running commands